RagnarB83/ash-documentation/docs/MLatom-interface.rst

 *Loading and running pretrained model from file*

-We next show how to use a *ml_model*.
-To avoid training we load a pretrained model from a file.
+We next show how to use a ML-model (*ml_model* keyword).
+If the training has already been performed and available as a file, can we load it.
-First we have to choose what type of ML-model form we want to use.
+First we have to choose what type of ML-model potential we want to use.
 The options are: 'ani', 'dpmd', 'gap', 'physnet', 'sgdml', 'mace'.
 Next we must choose the file containing the model.
-This file often has a .pt suffix (for pytorch models) or a .pkl suffix (for scikit-learn models).
+This file often has a .pt suffix (for pytorch models) or a .pkl suffix (for scikit-learn models) or various other extensions.

 .. code-block:: python

     from ash import *

     #Here defining a MACE ML-model (requires installing MACE separately)
-    #And downloading mace.pt from here: https://xacs.xmu.edu.cn/docs/mlatom/tutorial_geomopt.html
+    #And downloading init.xyz and mace.pt from here: https://xacs.xmu.edu.cn/docs/mlatom/tutorial_geomopt.html
     theory = MLatomTheory(ml_model="mace", model_file="mace.pt")
     #theory = MLatomTheory(ml_model="ani", model_file="ani_model.pt")
     #theory = MLatomTheory(ml_model="kreg", model_file="kreg_model.unf")

     #Defining a molecule Fragment.
 NOTE: This must match the training data used to train the model (same molecule, same atom-order etc.)
+    #See https://xacs.xmu.edu.cn/docs/mlatom/tutorial_geomopt.html for the init.xyz file
     frag = Fragment(xyzfile="init.xyz")

     Singlepoint(theory=theory, fragment=frag)